SillyFreak/typst-alexandria/src/lib.typ

   end-citation-group()
 }

+/// Loads the bibliography for a given prefix.
-/// Loads an additional bibliography.
-This reads the relevant bibliography file(s) and stores the
+/// The function reads the bibliography from the given file(s), which is used later by
-/// extracted data in a state for later retrieval via @@get-bibliography(), but does not render
+/// @@get-bibliography().
+It does not render any content.
-/// anything yet.
-For simple use cases, @@bibliographyx() can be used directly.
+/// For simple cases, @@bibliographyx() can be used directly.
 ///
-/// Even though this only loads the bibliography, this function already requires knowledge of the
+/// Even though this function only loads the bibliography, it requires knowledge of the
 /// citations that appear in the document, both to know which references to include (for non-`full`
 /// bibliographies) and in what styles, forms and languages these citations should be rendered.
 ///